 The other day, I had a brief chat with two of my students.
 They were facing some problems with their Japanese studies.
 Their Japanese teachers encouraged them to use words that they did not know.
 On the one hand that felt like encouragement, but on the other, I felt that that was not suitable for their levels.

-Ok, back to the main topic, they were wavering because they were not sure why they were studying Japanese.
-Initially it seemed to be for work purposes, as time passes, that reason seems to have disappeared.
+Back to the main topic – they were wavering because they were no longer sure why they were studying Japanese.
+At first it seemed to be for work purposes, but as time passed, their aims took a different turn.

 Come to think of it, I was going through a sticky patch when I was taking my JLPT 2 (now known as N2) the second time.
 If the truth be told, I was depressed because of too much Japanese.
 I was exposed to Japanese literally day in, day out – grammar, vocabulary, Kanji, and so on.
 At that time, I was very fortunate to have a good senior whom I had met online.
 He was a JLPT 1 holder and he taught me Japanese vocabulary and JLPT 2 grammar.
 I told him about the problems that I faced; he assured me that it was just par for the course.

 “It’s a symptom that people who study Japanese excessively or people who have no time to study Japanese develop,” he said.

 Basically, when you have this symptom, the chances are that you will not remember what you have studied.
 He advised me to relax, to not touch Japanese for about a week, and to ask myself why I ever started to take up Japanese.
 This was when I really started to think about what I really wanted for myself in the future.